open-tale/open-tale.github.io/_docs/05-skills.md

 ### 5.2.2.
 Long-range combat

-#### The Running Shooter

-The character can move and attack with a long-range weapon at the same time.
-To do so, roll for Motion and then roll for Dexterity.
-Choose the character's destination, the cell from which the character will shoot and the target.

 #### Deadly Tower

 If the character hasn't moved since the last attack with a long-range weapon,